lukeforte40/trail_tales/readMe.md

 * set up profile menus and settings page
 * (Done) pick background image for login/signup
 * reset password
+* fix login issue where i have to relog after page reload
+* rendering of nav options for logout etc not working properly after this happens

 **Tech Stack**
 * Java (spring boot)